-You can, of course, return to enable the feature at any time by following the same steps outlined above but this time you will tap Save as flipped so that the box is filled with a green color or green check mark to allow the feature to function.
+You can, of course, return to enable the feature at any time by following the same steps outlined above.
+However, this time tap Save as flipped so that the box fills with a green color or green check mark to allow the feature to function.

 Or, simply switch Save Pictures as previewed to ON instead of OFF.
 Finally, thanks to Steve for his feedback.
 Do you own the new Galaxy S7?
 Then, be sure to check out Fix: Samsung Galaxy Note 7 Battery Drain/Overheating.
 Of course, there is the Fix: Samsung Galaxy S6 Battery Drain/Overheating as well.